Print Options

 Faculty Director: Yana Gallen

-Students will be free to choose four courses from the list below to complete the certificate.
-Students may replace up to two of these four courses with an unlisted elective of their choice from the GNSE department, with the approval of the faculty director of the certificate.
-Students must achieve at least a B- grade in each course, and there is no pass/fail option.
+Students will be free to choose four courses from the list below to complete the specialization.
+Students may replace up to two of these four courses with an unlisted elective of their choice from the GNSE department, with the approval of the faculty director of the specialization.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
 The courses do not need to be taken in a particular order.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required Courses (choose four)